Lines, lines and more lines. One can never tire of the fascination with the lines

 Unique angles, intersections and continuous lines can be created to your exact design specification.
 Suspended at an angle, linear profiles can turn into a bold visual feature.
 Mix linear profiles of different widths, sizes and colours to energise your design.

-For more inspiration how suspended linear lighting could be used in your design scheme, check out the most recent projects:
+For more inspiration how linear pendant lighting could be used in your design scheme, check out the most recent projects:

 2# SURFACE LINEAR LIGHTING